 Mses.
 Stephenson, Russo, and Whitman, and Messrs.
 Bush and Jimenez served on the Compensation Committee in 2021.
-As of the date of this Proxy Statement, no member of the Compensation Committee was or is a GM officer or employee, and no executive officer of the Company served or serves on a compensation committee or board of any company that employed or employs any member of the Company's Compensation Committee or Board.
+As of the date of this Proxy Statement, no member of the Compensation Committee was or is a GM officer

 Shareholder Engagement

 The Company has an extensive outreach program and routinely engages with institutional shareholders and other stakeholders to help the Board and management gain feedback on a variety of topics.
 The feedback received from these sessions is communicated to the Governance Committee and Compensation Committee on a regular basis throughout the year.
 Then, on an annual basis, the Governance Committee considers whether changes to our policies and practices are required in order to meet evolving expectations and best practices.
 Recent shareholder engagement highlights include: